Five-foot way: Southern China, Taiwan and Hong Kong Colony

 The Five Foot Way or Verandah regulation was also applied for town planning in Taiwan in the late 19th century and in South China in early 20th century under the Republic of China.
 The verandah may be found as the qilou (arcade) of these regions.
 In the early colonial period of Hong Kong, any construction and projection was not allowed above the public walkways, but the colonial government issued "the Verandah Regulation" in 1878 to enable adjacent land leaseholder to build overhanging second floor above the walkways to cope with the lack of living space.

-South East Asia
+Southeast Asia

 This architectural feature also spread to other South East Asian countries, such as Thailand, the Philippines, Brunei, and Burma after the mid-19th century.
 Such feature may have been introduced to Bangkok after the visit of Rama V to Singapore in 1871, while towns in southern Thailand were influenced by their proximity to Malaya.

-It remains a prominent element in modern architecture in Singapore and Malaysia.
+It remains a prominent element in the architecture in Singapore and Malaysia.

-Communal Kaki Lima
+Communal five-foot way

 Kaki Lima in Indonesia

 The Indonesian usage of kaki lima is interchangeable with trotoar (from French via Dutch: trottoir), as both refer to walking paths or sidewalks.
 In Indonesian, the colloquial term pedagang kaki lima references street hawkers that often occupy the five-foot ways.
 The Kaki Lima in Indonesia historically offered a potpourri of goods such as shirts, socks, blouses, pots and pans.
 Nowadays, they are often occupied by small eateries and stands.